SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 2 - SRA data/README.md

 module load bioinformatics/sratoolkit
 ```

 To download SRAs, you can either submit a separate prefetch command for each of your files, or you can create a text files containing a list of SRA accession numbers and download them all using a single prefetch command.
-Run prefetch from `data/sra/`.
+[Here's an example](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/images/SraAccList.csv).
+We will run prefetch from `data/sra/`.
 Everything else will be run from `jobs/`.

-Download your SRA files.
+Go to `data/sra/` and download your SRA files.

 ```
 prefetch SRRxxxx